 Tip #2: Choose a spot.
 Where’s a good place to set up your garden where it won’t easily be trampled by foot traffic or surrounded by gravel or hard dirt?
 Typically, a sunnier space is a better choice unless what you choose to plant prefers the shade.
 Clear out a specific area dedicated to your garden and you and your little ones can then choose to decorate it anyway you wish.
 Have the kids help you customize a sign that marks it as your little one’s garden (eg: Welcome to Sally’s Garden) through a site like eSigns.

 Tip #3: Start small.
 It’s always exciting to take on a new project, but it’s better to start small and then add on later.
 Allow your kiddos to choose one or two seed packets they’d like to plant and you can do the same.
 Do you want an herb garden?
 Do you want to grow vegetables?
 Or, are flowers really what you’re looking for?
 If your answer is all of the above, keep your main garden to one of these, and then try to grow your other choices in their own individual planters.
+You could even check out some sheds for sale and put all your gardening tools inside it.
+Start small to keep them entertained and motivated.

 Tip #4: Make it fun for the kids.
 Buy your children their own set of gardening gloves, watering can, plastic rake and shovel.
 Dedicating garden tools that are theirs only to use will make them feel more involved in the process and wanting to help out when it comes time to water the plants and pull weeds.